VladKochetov007/OptionPortfolioPricer/README.md

 # OptionPortfolioPricer
-Pricer for weighed sum of european vanilla options
+Pricer for weighted sum of European vanilla options

 ## Overview
 A web application for pricing and analyzing portfolios of European vanilla options.
 The tool allows users to: